Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

 **Disclaimer: Anything mentioned in this post could be horribly wrong or inaccurate.
 But hey, there's a non-negligible chance that a deadly Gamma ray burst hits Earth right now and kills everyone before you can feel anything, so does it *really* matter?**

+## Democracy Has Problems

 > Man is a political animal. --Aristotle

-From the city-states of Mesopotamia to the polis of Greece, from the Roman republic to the United States, governance systems have always been at the center of human civilizations.
+From the city-states of Mesopotamia to the poleis of Greece, from the Roman republic to the United States, governance systems have always been at the center of human civilizations.
 Before the introduction of free-market capitalism, it has been the governments who organized our economic activities, who dictated our beliefs, traditions, and ideologies, who decided how we lived our lives.
 Even now, it's safe to say that governments are pretty darn important to our everyday lives.

 Before I go any further, let me define what a governance system is.
 A governance system consists of two major components: